-It is anticipated that SB1 will distribute approximately \$1.5 billion in critical funding annually to help cities and counties maintain their local streets and roads and slow the deterioration that has occurred to local transportation infrastructure during the past decade or more.
-However, the 2018 "California Statewide Needs Assessment" report estimated that an additional \$6.8 billion is needed annually for the next 10 years "...to bring local street and road pavement into a state of good repair."
+It is anticipated that SB1 will distribute approximately \$2.43 billion in critical funding annually to help cities and counties maintain their local streets and roads and slow the deterioration that has occurred to local transportation infrastructure during the past decade or more.
+However, the 2020 "California Statewide Needs Assessment" report estimated that an additional \$7.89 billion is needed annually for the next 10 years "...to bring local street and road pavement into a state of good repair."

 The average PCI in the State of California of all counties remained at 65 in the 2016 and 2018 assessment reports.
-The PCI ranges from a high of 79 in Orange County to a low of 37 in San Benito County; as of 2020, Riverside County has a PCI of 74.
+In 2020, it has improved by 1 point and it is now 66.
+The PCI ranges from a high of 79 in Orange County to a low of 28 in Tuolumne County.
+The reported PCI for Riverside County with cities included showed 68.
+As of FY 20/21, the PCI for Riverside County itself is 74.

-The next statewide needs assessment update will be available in early 2021.
-The "California Statewide Local Streets and Roads Needs Assessment 2018" can be found at www.savecaliforniastreets.org.
+The "California Statewide Local Streets and Roads Needs Assessment 2020" can be found at www.savecaliforniastreets.org.

-PROJECT LISTS FOR FISCAL YEAR 2020-21
+PROJECT LISTS FOR FISCAL YEAR 2021-22

-The Riverside County list of projects for rehabilitation and pavement preservation including slurry seal and chip seal for fiscal year 2020/21 are available on the County's website at:
+The Riverside County list of projects for rehabilitation and pavement preservation including slurry seal, chip seal, overlay, and reconstruction for FY 2021/22 are available on the County's website at: